 How do you like being a Spotter?

-What is the most popular neighborhood to live in in Zagreb at the moment?
+What is the most popular neighbourhood to live in Brussels at this moment?

 Is there something else you want to share?